CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Review.md

 #### DIN and Organic N

-We can calculate DIN as the sum of ammonium and nitrate, and organic N as the difference between DIN and TN
+We can calculate DIN as the sum of ammonium and nitrate, and organic N as the difference between DIN and TN.

 ``` r
 surface_data <- surface_data %>%